-- On a hardware appliance, log on to the appliance using an SSH client.
+- On a VMware virtual appliance, log on to the appliance using an SSH client or the VMware vSphere client.

-- On a virtual appliance, log on to the appliance using an SSH client, the VMware vSphere client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.
+- On a Hyper-V virtual appliance, log on to the appliance using an SSH client, the Hyper-V System Center Virtual Machine Manager Console, or the Hyper-V Manager.

 - Change directories to /opt/rsa/am/utils.
 Type:

 If you enabling a large number of users in a CSV file, type: